brahianrosswill/ComfyUI-CNS-Sampler-CHENGOU/README.md

 The node ships with a built-in approximation of the gamma matrix derived from the sigma schedule — no extra files needed to get started.

-For the best accuracy, you can use the official precomputed matrix from the paper's repository: https://github.com/HadarDavidson/colored-noise-sampling
+If you have gamma_matrix_scaled.pt from the official repo, put it in the node folder and it loads automatically.
+If not, there's a built-in sigma-based approximation that works fine.

+https://github.com/HadarDavidson/colored-noise-sampling

-Download `gamma_matrix/gamma_matrix_scaled.pt` and point `gamma_matrix_pt` to it.
+Download `gamma_matrix/gamma_matrix_scaled.pt`

 ---